BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 Mod authors don't usually notify the development team of **BG3SX** about integration, so there is no list of Whitelisted races.

-If you want to know if a race mod you are using is compatible with BG3SX, you want to check the description of the mod page and see if the author has added compatibility.
+If you want to know if a race mod you are using is compatible with BG3SX, you want to check the description of the mod page and see if the author has added a note about compatibility or an optional file to download.

 > If you want to ask about, or request compatibility, remember to be kind and accept if the author declines the request.
 {.is-warning}